 |Operating System||File Path|

-A brief description of these directories and files:
+The next table provides a brief description of these directories and files.

-Table 3.2 Local Workbench Files and Directory Descriptions
+Table 3.2 Local MySQL Workbench Files and Directory Descriptions

 |Directory or File||Description|